Tpoquillon/pvt-segmentation/README.md

 In order to be trained or to make predictions on voxels, a random forest classifier model needs features describing these voxels and theire environment.
 Here we build a small set of 10 features.
 Each feature must be writen in the following format: *'feature_type'\_sigma'scale'*, ex: Gau_sigma2.0 or Lap_sigma1.0

 The feature_type indicates the type of filter used to calculate features.
 The scale indicates the size of structure  the filter will detect.
-PVT vesselness allows to compute the folowing feature types:
+Pvtseg allows to compute the folowing feature types:
 -  "Gau" for Gaussian filter
 -  "Lap" for Laplacian filter
 -  "HGE1", "HGE2", "HGE3" for 1st, 2nd and 3rd Hessian eigenvalues